 ActionSpace was launched in the 1960s and established as an independent charity in 1984.
 Our aim is to support the creative and professional development of artists with learning disabilities and to create innovative, exceptional and unique projects that provide London’s learning disabled community with opportunities to engage with the visual arts.
+We are an Arts Council England National Portfolio Organisation.

 We have two dedicated art studios, one in South London at Studio Voltaire in Clapham and one in central London at Cockpit Arts in Holborn.
 We run a programme of weekly Studio Projects where beginning, emerging and established artists with learning disabilities are able to develop their practices using our professional facilities, equipment and materials.
 The studio sessions are facilitated by ActionSpace’s specialist artist tutors, who provide support, guidance and mentoring on a 1:1 basis.
 Our exhibition and events programme and the Action Space website provide our studio artists with opportunities to showcase and sell their work.